 Under the slogan "Quality in Motion", the Building Systems Group continues to pursue the highest level of quality in relation to safety, comfort, efficiency, safety, and the environment in its overall business activities (sales, development, manufacturing, installation, and maintenance), making use of our advanced technologies and environmental expertise.
 By this means, we are able to provide our customers with optimal solutions and a level of security and reliability that wins their complete satisfaction.

-Mitsubishi Electric Building Techno-Service, one of Mitsubishi Electric's group companies in Japan, specializes in the maintenance of elevators, escalators, and other such building facilities.
+Mitsubishi Electric Building Solutions Corporation, one of Mitsubishi Electric's group companies in Japan, specializes in the maintenance of elevators, escalators, and other such building facilities.
 This company's information centers provide a "safety hotline" for response in cases of trouble, such as failure signals and telephone calls from customers.

 Mitsubishi Electric information centers situated in eight locations throughout the country constantly monitor remotely the status of contracted customers' building facilities.
 When an error signal is received, the system provides information on the current locations, works in progress, and even the technical levels of approximately 6,000 engineers, so that the most appropriate engineer closest to the customer's building can be located and dispatched to the site immediately.